carstingaxion/wordpress-cache-control/readme.txt

 = What about non-public pages like the admin interface?
 Preview pages?
 Logged in users? =

-These pages are always set as non-cachable.
+These pages are always set as non-cacheable.
 Whether caches respect this is up to their configuration.
 By default, this shouldn’t be an issue.

 = Can I control the cacheability of Atom and RSS feeds? =